Bluewatch — jobs that answer the call

 Outside of London, no other UK service publishes a permanently enhanced standalone scale, though some have fringe-area allowances (for stations close to the M25 or in higher-cost regions).
 These are usually a few hundred to a couple of thousand pounds a year.

 1. Annual retainer.
-A flat amount for being available to respond.
-Around £3,000–£4,000 per year at competent firefighter level (varies by service and band).
-This is paid even if you're never called out.
+A flat amount for being available to respond, set as a fixed percentage of wholetime basic pay.
+The full retainer (cover ≥120 hours/week) is around £3,000–£4,000 per year at competent firefighter level; the day-crewing variant is lower.
+Paid even if you're never called out.

 2. Per-drill payment.
-Each weekly drill (usually one fixed evening per week, about 2 hours) is paid as an hourly rate.
+Each weekly drill (typically one fixed evening, about 2 hours) is paid at an hourly rate.

 3. Per-call payment.
-Every callout — turnout to the station, time at the incident, time back at station to clear up — is paid as an hourly rate, usually with a minimum payment (e.g. one hour minimum) regardless of how short the call.
+Every callout — turnout, time at the incident, time back at station — is paid at an hourly rate, usually with a minimum (e.g. one hour) regardless of how short the call.

-A reasonably-active on-call firefighter at a moderately-busy station typically earns £6,000–£12,000 per year all-in, depending on call volume and overtime/drill activity.
-Quiet rural stations can be lower; very busy stations meaningfully higher.
+Under this model a reasonably-active on-call firefighter at a moderately-busy station typically earns £6,000–£12,000 per year all-in.
+Quiet rural stations are lower; very busy urban on-call stations can be meaningfully higher.

-On-call is not designed to be a sole income.
 Most on-call firefighters have a primary job and treat on-call as a supplementary income + public service contribution.
-The economics only work as a second income.
+Both models assume you're available alongside other work or commitments rather than relying on the role as a sole income.

 Control room pay